AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 - What are the 20% of things you spend time on that produce 80% of your output?
 - What is the 80% of features you can build quickly vs the last 20% which will take as long as the first 80%?

+You have limited time, energy, and attention.
+Apply this principle to understand where you should direct these precious resources.

 ### The Sociotechnical system

 I first heard this term from [Avdi Grimm.][avdi]
 The truth is that, as a software developer in the tech industry, you don't work on technical systems – you work on sociotechnical systems.